projet-aaa/platform/var/docs/back-end/api.md

 The API has some special filters on several entities :

+**Alert**

+An alert can be filtered on its alertType and its session.
+Both filter expect exact value.

 **Discipline**

 Discipline can be filtered on their part (reminder : a part is the name given to a group).